 Radio Free Brooklyn is a 501(c)3 nonprofit community organization whose mission is to empower Brooklyn’s underserved local communities by providing active learning in media practices, and to amplify their voices through a global Internet radio platform and public art.

-Radio Free Brooklyn is a non-commercial community freeform Internet radio station, streaming original content by the artists and residents of NYC’s most populous borough 24-hours a day, 7 days a week.
+We operate a non-commercial community freeform Internet radio station, streaming original content by the people and communities of Brooklyn.

-Radio Free Brooklyn was started in May of 2015 by Tom Tenney and Robert Prichard, both veteran performer/producers of the NYC underground performance scene, as a way of continuing to provide a platform for independent artists without being subject to the constraints of the rising costs of NYC real estate.
-In our first 18 months, RFB has grown from a small Internet radio station with 17 shows operating from the basement of a Bushwick bike shop, to a community organization with over 120 members and over 70 shows, streaming 24 hours a day, 7 days a week.
-Eschewing prescribed formats, RFB allows its hosts complete freedom to experiment with the medium of radio to create what the London Telegraph called “a glowing petri dish of creativity, variety, and counter-cultural energy.”
-As a community organization, we work with other non-profits to provide them access to local listeners, and our new storefront is being transformed into a community center which will host workshops for local teens, teaching them to use technological tools in order to create their own community media.
+Radio Free Brooklyn was founded in May of 2015 by Tom Tenney and Robert Prichard, both veteran performer/producers of the NYC underground performance scene, as a way of continuing to provide a platform for independent artists and activists without being subject to the constraints of the rising costs of NYC real estate.
+In our first 5 years, we’ve grown from a small Internet radio station with 17 shows operating from the basement of a Bushwick bike shop, into a community organization with over 120 members and over 75 shows, streaming 24 hours a day, 7 days a week, from a new state-of-the-art studio at 100 Bogart Street.
+In 2019, we launched the RFB Teen Squad after school program, leading local middle and high school students through a 6-week program in radio-making.

 What is Freeform Radio?